hemangsharma/Project-Tunnel/README.md

    - Check WireGuard logs (`sudo wg show`).
    - Ensure DDNS is correctly updating your home IP.
    - Verify nftables rules with `sudo nft list ruleset`.

-By following this guide and using the provided auto-setup script, you’ll have a solid foundation for your secure, feature-rich VPN tunnel project.
-Feel free to iterate on the Web UI and add more monitoring or automation features as your skills grow.

-Happy tunneling!